chrisdinn/hyper-graph/README.md

 Supports 'ID' and 'ID/CONNECTION_TYPE' API requests using GET, POST and DELETE.
 HyperGraph parses the API's JSON response into a Ruby-friendly format.
 [Read up on the API](http://developers.facebook.com/docs/api) to learn what that means.

 Version 0.3 introduces a new, friendlier HyperGraph API.
-If you're familiar with previous versions, review the updated API but don't worry: the new API 100% backward compatible.
+If you're familiar with previous versions, review the updated API but don't worry: the new API is 100% backward compatible.

 Create a HyperGraph to store your access token:
 	irb > graph = HyperGraph.new('my-access-token')